psychology of personality | the Wakefield Doctrine - Part 2 psychology of personality | the Wakefield Doctrine - Part 2

 Welcome to the Wakefield Doctrine (the theory of clarks, scotts and rogers)

-This is the Doctrine’s contribution to that shiny light in the virtual forest, the clear tone in the cacophony of strident voice in the virtual Green, the Ten Things of Thankful (TToT)
+This is the Doctrine’s weakly contribution to the Ten Things of Thankful (TToT) bloghop.

 1) Phyllis